 Families of the RCMP for PTSD Awareness Vision

 We are driven by RCMP spouses, active and retired RCMP Members who are all PTSD survivors, with the primary commitment to ensure that the voice of RCMP Members, their families and caregivers are heard on issues relating to Post Traumatic Stress Disorder (PTSD) and Occupational Stress Injuries (OSI).
-We provide moral and emotional support to the Members of the RCMP and their families suffering from PTSD or other mental illnesses, through peer support, awareness and advocacy.
+We provide moral and emotional support to the Members of the RCMP and their families suffering from PTSD or OSI injury, through peer support, awareness and advocacy.
 We are committed to working collaboratively with all stakeholders to improve the engagement of the mental health of RCMP Members and their families within the RCMP.

 “Together We are Stronger”

 Tips for Coping with PTSD in the Family: